microscaler/BRRTRouter/README.md

 Build the fastest, most predictable OpenAPI-native router in Rust — capable of **millions of requests per second**, entirely spec-driven, and friendly to coroutine runtimes.

-> We aim for **1 million route match requests/sec on a single-core Raspberry Pi 5**, with sub-millisecond latency.
+> We aim for **100K route match requests/sec on a single-core**, with sub-millisecond latency.
 > This excludes handler execution cost and assumes coroutine-friendly request handling.

 ---